Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 **Spacy.io**

-While NLTK is optimized for teaching NLP concepts to students, Spacy.io [http://spacy.io] is optimize for practical application.
-It is super-fast, contains many models for well-trodden tasks (classification, finding entities in sentences, etc.).
+While NLTK is optimized for teaching NLP concepts to students, Spacy.io [http://spacy.io] is optimized for practical application.
+It is fast, contains many models for well-trodden tasks (classification, parsing, finding entities in sentences, etc.).
 It also has pre-trained models (including word and sentence representations) that can help practicioners quickly build competitive models.